larytet/YALAS/README.md

 *  Detect attempts of memory spray, attempts of exploit zero-day Linux kernel vulnerabilities.
 *  Fingerprinting, analyzing and comparison of applications behaviour.
 *  Monitor containers and VMs peformance.

+# What is does

+The tool learns what is the "correct behavior" when the container is under the system test/unitest.
+The tool creates a set of rules which describe the correct behavior.
+In the production environment the tool alerts the administrator if the behavior deviates from the the previously observed behavior (breaks the rules).

 # Visuals